meditationstuff/protocol_1/auxiliary.md

 [<a href="#896auxiliary_names">Click to go back to the corresponding entry in the "auxiliary names" appendix</a>]

+# <span id="897auxiliary"></span> (positive) counterfactual historical tree:

+At each point back then, what's the best (or better) it could have gone, in that "moment" or "situation"?
+And that other "moment" or "situation"? (backwards or forwards, maybe very discontinuously)?

+[<a href="#897auxiliary_names">Click to go back to the corresponding entry in the "auxiliary names" appendix</a>]

 [<a href="#195h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]